NREL/reV-tutorial/tutorial_4_generation/generation/README.md

 Simple Generation Run
 ===========================
 This is a simple set of configs that take a photovoltaic SAM module or a Wind SAM module, run it at several points in Rhode Island for 2012 and 2013 NSRDB data.
 To run, simply run the following command in your terminal:

 ```
 reV generation -c config_gen.json
 ```

+The `config_gen.json` specifies file locations of files that generated from previous tutorials, including:

+- **Project points**: It specifies the geographical locations (lat/lon) where the generation module will be performed.
+- **Resource data**: This is typically in HDF5 format that contains solar (NSRDB) or wind (WTK) data.

 To explore more command options, use the `--help` flag: